In this exploration of impactful nonprofit marketing ideas, we draw inspiration from successful campaigns across various platforms.

 - Leverage video to convey critical information in an engaging way

-Videos are fascinating, and viewers spend 100% more time on pages with videos on them than the ones that don’t.
+Websites with videos experience users spending 88% more time browsing.
 They are one of the best ways to raise awareness and convey important information more effectively.

 - Make it easy to get involved with your organization